How We Serve

 Community Advocates started simply, in 1976, as a group of three mostly volunteer advocates working to help people and make the community better.

-These advocates offered services to those who were struggling just to get by, so they could work through government and/or charitable systems to get the help they needed in order to meet their basic needs (like housing, utilities, and food on the table).
+These advocates offered services to those who were struggling just to get by, so they could work through government and/or charitable systems to get the help they needed in order to meet their basic needs, such as housing, utilities, and food on the table.